 Chelsea has changed rapidly over the years, and has come a long way since Sid Vicious stabbed Nancy in the creaky Chelsea Hotel more than 40 years ago.
 It might not be the most beautiful neighborhood in Manhattan, but it does have some lovely residential streets and real estate prices have soared here, with luxury high rises rolling in.

-Combining travel and art, is the perfect way to explore New York, so to get an insider take on the best things to do in Chelsea, I went to the two powerhouses behind Berry Campbell Gallery, Christine Berry and Martha Campbell who have owned an art gallery on 24th Street for the last six years.
+To get an insider’s view of the best things to do in Chelsea, I went to the two powerhouses behind Berry Campbell Gallery, Christine Berry and Martha Campbell.
+They’ve owned an art gallery on 24th Street for the last six years.

 Things to do in Chelsea